sighupio/furyctl/README.md

 1. The first phase, `infrastructure`, creates all the prerequisites needed to be able to create a cluster.
 For example, the VPC and its networks.
 2. The second phase, `kubernetes`, creates the actual Kubernetes clusters.
 For example, the EKS cluster and its node pools.
-3. The third phase, `distribution`, deploys SKD modules to the Kubernetes cluster.
+3. The third phase, `distribution`, deploys SD modules to the Kubernetes cluster.
 4. The fourth phase, `plugins`, installs Helm and Kustomize plugins into the cluster.

 > 📖 **NOTE**